Pitt (character)

-Pitt is a fictional character who appears in a comics series by American publisher Full Bleed Studios.
-Created by Dale Keown, first appearance is Pitt #1 November 1993 his second appearance was in Youngblood #4 (Feb 93).
-Pitt is a human/alien hybrid, created by an alien race known as the Creed, genetically engineered to serve as a killing machine.
+Pitt is a character who appears in a comics series by American publisher Full Bleed Studios.
+Created by Dale Keown, Pitt is a human/alien hybrid, created by an alien race known as the Creed, genetically engineered to serve as a killing machine.
 He appears more alien than human, with red, pupil-less eyes, gray skin, absence of a nose, sharp oversized teeth and large talons.